Section 54F of Income Tax Act – Understanding Capital Gains Exemption

 How much Capital Gains Exemption is Available Under Section 54F?

-Under Section 54F of Income Tax Act, you cannot claim the capital gains exemption if you are unable to meet certain conditions.
+Under Section 54F of the Income Tax Act, you cannot claim the capital gains exemption if you are unable to meet certain conditions.
 So, if, on the date of selling the asset, you already own more than one residential house (excluding the new one you are planning to buy), you will not be eligible.
 Also, if you purchase another residential house within 2 years or construct a second one within 3 years of the sale, the exemption will be denied.
 In short, the benefit is meant only if you are putting your money into just one new house, not multiple properties.

 Benefits of Section 54F of the Income Tax Act